mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 func Max(numbers []float64) float64
 ```

-Note this tells us how to import the package and the
+This tells us how to import the package and the
 purpose of the package, but does not output the function comments.

 The `godoc` command produces more detailed documentation.
 Enter `godoc` followed by a package path.
 This can also be used to view documentation on standard library packages.

 In addition to specifying a package name, a name the package exports
 can be specified to limit the output to just that documentation.
 For example, the standard library package "strings" exports a "Join" function.